cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 Additionally, to make the distinction between governance-proposed versus transaction-launched chains clearer, in Permissionless ICS, we can only add, modify, or remove Top N chains with governance proposals (i.e., `ConsumerAdditionProposal`, `ConsumerModificationProposal`, and `ConsumerRemovalProposal`) and we can only add, modify, or remove Opt In chains with transactions.
+Note however that a Top N chain can transform to an Opt In Chain through a `ConsumerModificationProposal` that sets `top_N == 0` but not vice versa.
 In what follows, we describe changes that apply to both governance-proposed (i.e., Top N) and transaction-based (i.e., Opt In) consumer chains.

-A consumer chain can reside in three phases: i) _prelaunched_, ii) _launched_, and iii) _stopped_ phase as seen in the diagram below:
+A consumer chain can reside in four phases: i) waiting, ii) _prelaunched_, iii) _launched_, and iv) _stopped_ phase as seen in the diagram below:
 ![Phases of a consumer chain](./adr18_phases_of_a_consumer_chain.png)

-When a Top N chain is first proposed through a `ConsumerAdditionProposal` or an Opt In chain is added through a transaction, the consumer chain resides in the _prelaunched_ phase.
-At this state, validators can choose to opt in on the consumer chain.
+When a Top N chain is first proposed through a `ConsumerAdditionProposal` or an Opt In chain is registered (more on this later) through a transaction, the consumer chain resides in the _waiting_ phase.
+A consumer chain in the waiting phase might not launch (i.e., the `ConsumerAdditionProposal` does not pass or the registered Opt In chain is not set to launch) and hence is "waiting."
+At this phase, as well as in the prelaunched and launched phases, validators can choose to opt in on the consumer chain.
+If the `ConsumerAdditionProposal` of a Top N chain passes or a registered Opt In chain is set to launch through a transaction, then the chain moves to the _prelaunched_ phase.
 Additionally, an Opt In chain can choose to change the consumer chain parameters, such as `spawnTime`, etc. by issuing a specific transaction.
 This is not the case for Top N chains, where a `ConsumerModificationProposal` can only be issued after a consumer chain [has started](https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/keeper/proposal.go#L150).